367718/camp/ayano/README.md

 ## Behavior

-The `Server` struct provides access to `Request` structs via the "Iterator" trait, blocking the execution thread.
-A single `Response` struct may be generated from each `Request`.
+* `Server`: provides access to `Request` structs via the "accept" method, blocking the execution thread

-* `Server`: "Connection: Keep-Alive" is not supported
-* `Request`: has a size limit of 64 KiB
+* `Request`: has a size limit of 64 KiB and each can generate only a single `Response` via the "start_response" method
-* `Response`: "Transfer-Encoding: chunked" is always used
+* `Response`: "Transfer-Encoding: chunked" is always used a will signal EOF on drop

 ## API